jexia/docs/docs/fileset/README.md

 Here you need to click the Create bucket button and enter the name for your bucket.
 ![](./s3_createbacket.png)

-In the next step you can choose to configure options if you wish or leave the default values.
+In the next, step you can choose to configure options if you wish or leave the default values.

 Then on the Set permissions page, select all points related to ACL and deselect the others.
 ![S3 ACL setup](./s3_acl.png)

 Make your final review and then create the bucket.
 As soon as it's done, open the bucket and move it to Permissions -> Bucket Policy.
-Here you will be able to put json to configure access policy for your bucket.
+Here you will be able to put JSON to configure access policy for your bucket.
 You can find a template for this on our [GitHub page](https://github.com/jexia/aws-info/blob/master/permissions.json)

 ::: warning
 !!!Please, change this row from template with your bucket name:  "Resource": "arn:aws:s3:::bucket-name/*"